mlc-mlapis/docs/src/documentation/routing/zerops-subdomain.md

 # Zerops Subdomain for Previews

-Each [service](/documentation/overview/projects-and-services-structure.html#service) running on an [HTTP protocol](/documentation/routing/routing-between-project-services.html) (mostly [runtimes](/documentation/services/runtimes.html)) is assigned a unique zerops.io sudomain.
-You can enable this subdomain inside the **Internal Ports & Public Routing** tab in the service detail.
+Each [service](/documentation/overview/projects-and-services-structure.html#service) running on a [HTTP protocol](/documentation/routing/routing-between-project-services.html) (mostly [runtimes](/documentation/services/runtimes.html)) is assigned a unique zerops.io sudomain.
+You can enable this subdomain within the **Internal Ports & Public Routing** tab in the service detail.

 ![zerops subdomain](/zerops-subdomain.png "zerops subdomain")